lmondada/dphil-thesis/content/05_parallel/01_litt.md

 slug = "sec:sota_parallel"
 +++

-Concurrent graph transformations were first formalised by @Corradini1996 and @Baldan1999.
+First proposed and studied in 1986 by Driscoll et al @Driscoll1989, persistent data structures have a rich history in computer science @Lagogiannis2005, and particularly within functional programming @Okasaki1996 @Okasaki1998 @Hinze2005.
+Confluently persistent data structures were first explored in @Driscoll1994.
+A general treatment of the approach was subsequently presented in @Fiat2003 and improved in @Collette2012.
+@Chalermsook2018 proposed a data structure for confluently persistent tries.

+Within the field of graph transformations, there is a well-developed theory for persistent (and confluently persistent) transformations in the form of the concurrent graph transformation formalism of Corradini et al. @Corradini1996 and Baldan et al. @Baldan1999.
-Other work has also proposed a theory for concurrent transformations with support for overlaps @Echahed2017.
+This categorical formalism has also been extended to include support for overlapping transformations in @Echahed2017.
-The former led to the first proposal for a fully persistent data structure for graph rewriting @Weber2022: by storing the graph _edits_ that result from a graph transformation, rather than modifying the underlying data, read and write access to all previous versions of the graph is preserved.
-Our construction presented in {{< reflink "sec:persistent-ds" >}} expands on this idea by proposing a persistent data structure that furhter supports "merges" of multiple rewrite sequences.

-Another key aspect of our contributions in this chapter relate to rewrite ordering.
+The first practical application of persistent graph rewriting was developed by the graph rewriting engine GRAPE @Weber2017 and was originally based on ephemeral data structures with transactional ACID semantics.
+This was later enhanced by its successor GrapeVine @Weber2022, with the first fully persistent data structure for graph rewriting.
+In this work, the vertices and edges that result from graph rewrites are stored individually in a specialised database.
+Depending on the version of the data that is requested, the graph can be retrieved from the individual vertex and edge entities in the database using the database's graph query language.
+To our knowledge, no confluently persistent data structure has been proposed for graph rewriting.

-In many applications of graph transformation systems, the graph rewrites are executed according to a rewriting strategy, i.e. a procedure to select and prioritise among possible graph transformations @Echahed2008.
+As we will see in {{< reflink "sec:factor-gts" >}}, confluent persistence is a particularly valuable property in the absence of a rewriting strategy, i.e. a procedure to select and prioritise among possible graph transformations @Echahed2008.
+This distinguishes the approach presented in this thesis from most previous work.
 Rewriting strategies feature prominently in PORGY, a tool for port graph rewriting @Andrei2011 @Fernandez2010;
 the graph rewriting software GROOVE provides the notion